tfcbot/viral-shorts-generator/README.md

 npm install -g convex
 npx convex deploy
 ```
-Copy the deployment URL for your environment variables.
+Copy the deployment URL and add it as `CONVEX_DEPLOYMENT` to your Vercel environment variables.

 ### 3. Set up Clerk Authentication
 - Create account at [clerk.com](https://clerk.com)